Author: Peter Barnett Date: Jul 12, 2019

-7. Allow and app or feature through Windows Firewall:- Click "Allow and app or feature through Windows Firewall."
-You'll find this on the left side of the window
+Click "Allow app or feature through Windows Firewall."
+You'll find this on the left side of the window.

-11. Add one or more computer names:- From the remote shutdown dialog window, you can add one or more computer names and specify whether you want to shut down or restart the system.
+From the remote shutdown dialog window, you can add one or more computer names and specify whether you want to shutdown or restart the computer.
 You can optionally warn users and log a message to the system’s event log.